 Once upon a Tuesday (or could it have been a Wednesday?), whilst whiling away a few spare moments browsing the Twittersphere, an actress came upon an unexpected opportunity.
-Her eye was caught by a tantalising title: ‘Storytelling for Screen (Factual & Entertainment Television), an online course based on John Yorke’s best-selling book Into the Woods‘…
+Her eye was caught by a tantalising title: ‘Story for Factual &TV, an online course based on John Yorke’s best-selling book Into the Woods‘…

 In one of those serendipitous turns of events upon which so many screenplays are based – here was the answer to her prayers.
 Having toyed with various ways in which to challenge her “leetle grey cells”, whilst juggling multiple thespian commitments, the appeal to her latest obsession, documentary film-making, was of epic proportions.
 Taking the bull by the horns (as was her wont), the actress immediately set to, completing the application for the advertised Creative Skillset bursary within hours of the aforementioned encounter.
 A couple of days later, her submission accepted, her journey Into the Woods began…